barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server/15-supporting-human-agents-to-be-implemented.md

 - Each widget owns one facet’s schema slice; the framework composes widgets according to the paused node’s facet list to build the end-to-end task view.
 - Adding a new facet automatically enriches planner reasoning and the available human task interfaces—the UI evolves alongside the facet catalog without manual form building.
 - Flex human task UI lives in a distinct module (`flexTasks` Pinia store plus `FlexTaskPanel.vue` host) separate from legacy HITL approval flows; shared utilities (SSE bridge, notification helpers) may be reused, but state machines and components MUST stay isolated so approvals remain binary while flex tasks render facet-driven forms.

+### 15.4.1 Facet Widget Namespace Convention
+- Facets that need different UX on the read-only (input) side versus the authoring (output) side register widgets under namespaced keys: `facetName.input` for the contextual surface humans consume, and `facetName.output` for any authoring surface that writes back to the node payload.
+- Namespaced entries allow the registry to coexist with legacy single-surface widgets; if no suffix is provided the base `facetName` key continues to resolve to the existing widget until it is migrated.
+- The `company_information` facet is the first adopter: the registry now resolves `company_information.input` to `CompanyInformationWidget`, which renders the contextual brief for Story 10.7 while leaving any future output experience isolated under `company_information.output`.
+- `flexTasks` store helpers must pass the facet identifier with the namespace suffix so that Pinia state, analytics, and toast telemetry can differentiate input versus output flows without additional branching.
+- Upcoming output-focussed stories will migrate write surfaces to the `.output` namespace; until then, default fallbacks remain under their original facet keys.
 - Example facet/widget mappings:

 | Facet | Example Widget | User Role |